nevendyulgerov/documents/ammo.md

 **In an ammo.app all functionality resides in nodes**

-An important take-away from the examples above is that in an ammo.app all functionality resides in nodes.
+`Note:` An important take-away from the examples above is that in an ammo.app all functionality resides in nodes.
 Each of your methods is a node.
 A group of related-by-purpose nodes is called a node family.
 In the examples above events, renderers and actions are node families.
 Following this pattern, node family 'events' should contain only event handlers.
 Node family 'renderers' should contain only nodes concerned with the rendering of DOM nodes.
 Node family 'actions' should contain only nodes which expose app functionality, different from event-handling or rendering.

-By convention, all apps should contain an actions node family.
+`Note:` By convention, all apps should contain an actions node family.
 In this node family, you need to have at a bare minimum an 'init' node, which will work as the app's entrypoint.
 Typically, the init node of an ammo.app serves as a middleware for connecting the app's nodes.

-###### Utilizing the ammo.app store
+#### Utilizing the ammo.app store

 Ammo.app supports the props/state convention, found in frameworks like React.
 This convention basically says that each app can have two separate objects - one for the app's props (read-only attributes) and one for the app's state (read/write attributes).
 The state is where mutable data should be stored.